 How is IBD Diagnosed?

-The path to receiving a Crohn’s disease or ulcerative colitis diagnosis can be overwhelming and even frightening at times.
-The best thing you can do during this time is be educated and prepared.
+The path to receiving a Crohn’s disease or ulcerative colitis diagnosis can be overwhelming.
 We can help you understand the process of diagnosing inflammatory bowel disease (IBD), and the common tests and procedures your healthcare team may recommend so that you are educated and prepared.

-There is no single test to confirm a Crohn’s disease or ulcerative colitis diagnosis.
-Your healthcare providers should evaluate your current medical history and use information from diagnostic testing (tests used to help diagnose a disease or condition) to exclude other potential causes of your symptoms, since gastrointestinal symptoms are common and can have a variety of causes.
-Getting the right diagnosis may take time, but here is some helpful information and tips to better understand the testing and evaluation process.
+No single test can confirm a Crohn’s or colitis diagnosis.
+Your healthcare team will evaluate your current medical history and use information obtained from diagnostic testing (tests used to help diagnose a disease or condition) to exclude other potential causes of your symptoms, since gastrointestinal symptoms are common and can have a variety of causes.
+Getting the right diagnosis may take time, but here is some helpful information and tips to better understand the testing and diagnostic process.

 Initial testing and evaluation

 The first step to getting an IBD diagnosis and starting treatment involves your healthcare team obtaining a thorough medical history from you and performing a physical exam of your body.
-Your doctor will speak to you and ask questions about your overall health, diet and nutrition, family history, and your daily routine in order to get a sense of your overall health and well-being.
+Your doctor will ask questions about your overall health, diet and nutrition, family history, and your daily routine in order to get a sense of your overall health and well-being.

-- Consider bringing a trusted family member or close friend to your appointments.
-This may help ease your stress and help you later remember information from your doctor.
-You may also want to bring a notepad to jot down new terms, or the sequence of events laid out by your doctor.
+- You may want to bring a trusted family member or close friend to your appointment to help make the experience less stressful and help you remember information from your visit.
+You may also want to bring a notepad to take notes on the order of next steps you may need to take in your care.

 - Write down questions and your timeline of symptoms beforehand and bring the list with you to your appointments, so you don’t have to worry about forgetting anything important.

-- Contact your insurance to understand coverage and potential out-of-pocket costs.
-Each insurer is different, so your doctor may not know which tests your insurer will cover.
+- Contact your insurance to understand your coverage and potential out-of-pocket costs for the diagnostic process.
+Each insurer is different, so your doctor may not know which tests your insurance will cover.

 What tests are used to diagnose IBD?

-- Your first tests will likely include blood and stool.
+- Your first tests will likely include blood and stool laboratory tests.

-- Further testing could include X-rays of the upper and lower gastrointestinal (GI) tract.
-Your doctor may recommend a test that uses a contrast chemical that helps your doctors see a clearer and more detailed picture of your GI tract.
+- Further testing could include imaging studies of your gastrointestinal (GI) tract.
+Your doctor may recommend a test that uses a contrast agent (oral or intravenous) that allows for a clearer and more detailed picture of your GI tract.

 These tests are explained in greater detail below.